William Karlsson Game Preview: Golden Knights vs. Blues

 Karlsson Stats vs. the Blues

-- On the defensive side, the Blues are conceding 72 total goals (3.1 per game) which ranks 16th in the league.
+- On the defensive side, the Blues are allowing 73 total goals (3.0 per game) which ranks 16th in the league.

 |2023-2024 Season